amitmosk/TradingSystem/README.md

-# TradingSystem
+# Trading System

 Workshop on Software Engineering Project -- 2022

--- Contrubutors:
+## Contrubutors:
 Eylon Sade
 Gal Brown
 Amit Grumet
 Tom Nisim
 Amit Moskovitz

-Config files
+## Initialization
-there are 2 configuration files for our system. first, the external services file, who will contatin one of the following values:
+there are 2 configuration files for our system.
+first, the external services file, who will contatin one of the following values:
 * tests
 * real

-for tests, we will not connect to the external systems and managed the requests locally. for real time, we will connect to the external systems.
+for tests, we will not connect to the external systems and managed the requests locally.
+for real time, we will connect to the external systems.
 The config file path should be:
-..\server\Config\services_config.txt
+*..\server\Config\services_config.txt*

 The second configuration file contatins instructions for initialized data for the market when we load the system.
 This file is a text file who contatins instructions in the next format :
-<instruction name>#<param1>#<param2>#<param3>..
+<-instruction name>#<-param1>#<-param2>#<-param3>..
 The config file path should be:
-..\server\Config\instructions_config.txt
+*..\server\Config\instructions_config.txt*

-If one of the instructions will failed logicilly or because a wrong format, All of the instructions in the configuration file will cancelled.
+If one of the instructions will failed logicilly or because a wrong format,
+All of the instructions in the configuration file will cancelled.

-API:
+## API:
 Available functions (pay attention to copy the instruction name exactly) :
  * register#<email>#<
  * open_store#<email>#<store name>